hugomf/tweet_generator/README.md

 - Tweet Servce
   1. Polls the Phrases from the queue
-  2. Sent a tweet with the phrase
+  2. Sent tweets for each phrase